Join us in our weekly market thread.

 US Crude Oil (WTI)

-Daily: WTI continued it’s rebound after it sharply corrected in 3 waves the May breakup at -1/8 and the daily cloud (where broke the double top successfully to close above +2/8 multiple resistance).
-We have rallied sharply back thru tenkan and kijun as the market rebalanced at the Kikou and neckline.
 The key is crowd behavior to help tell the story which in energy is often around geopolitics.
 A great example of why we watch ABC corrections and from here we get the energy from the break being balanced.
-This move that was powered by 50 dma Tenkan spit of a spit.
-Support is the 50dma, kijun, tenkan & prev high confluence.
-Resistance is Murrey Math levels and Fib clusters.
+This move that was powered by 50 dma Tenkan spit of a spit – hence the fractal energies reverberations.
+Support is previous lows, Murrey Math levels and Fib cluster.
+Resistance is the 50dma, kijun, tenkan & prev high confluence. ;

-Weekly: WTI rebounded from the weekly Tenkan after corrected off previous highs in clinical ABC negating the OPEC inspired collapse to close back above tenkan and at a rebalanced chikou indicative of crowd behavior around $70 strike and 50% fib at 70.29 over 7/8.
+Weekly: WTI Fell back through the weekly Tenkan as it corrects off previous highs in clinical ABC negating the at a rebalanced Chikou indicative of crowd behavior around $70 strike and 50% fib at 70.29 over 7/8.
+Recall first test we didn’t quite test Kijun and closed right above it at week’s end.
 Reflect on series of fractals at last Dec wave 1 turn after we had completed 5 waves as marked, from here we watched 3 & 5 waves develop.
-Oil failed to test Kijun (close!) but regaining of Tenkan highlights overall strength Support below at Kijun and 50 wma It must retain this energy to take out new highs.
+Support below at Kijun and 50 wma It must retain this energy to take out new highs.

 These are special times, recall “After we regained the pattern 261.8% from the extreme (-$40) move.
 The climax of the larger acceleration lower after broke the weekly uptrend, a fractal of the sharp and all the way to all time lows to negative pricing we have seen mirror replications.”
 Support is previous channels, tenkan and Kijun.
 Above we have Murrey Math time and price